 Dr. Backman has a strong interest in Applied Sociology.
 For four years in the late Carter and early Reagan administrations he worked in the Statistics and Survey Analysis section of the United States Senate Computer Center.
 His group consulted with member offices, subcommittees, full committees, and a joint committee on a wide range of issues, including day care (hot new stuff in the late 1970s!), Carter's Panama Canal treaty, ownership and control of major US corporations, city finances, and the deregulation of the trucking industry, among others.
 His applied work has led to a great deal of interdisciplinary collaboration, including work with economists, psychologists, criminologists, lawyers, and police chiefs.
 Dr. Backman's applied interests are reflected in two other courses he routinely teaches, SOCY2000 Social Problems and SOCY2100 Population and Society.

-Dr. Backman has published in Sociological Spectrum, Teaching Sociology, The American Sociologist, Annals of the American Academy of Political and Social Science, and The American Economic Review.
+Backman has published in Sociological Spectrum, Teaching Sociology, The American Sociologist, Annals of the American Academy of Political and Social Science, and The American Economic Review.
 He also contributed to several Senate publications.
-He received his BA in sociology from Yale University and his MA and PhD from Cornell University, also in sociology.